polhenarejos/acme_email/README.md

 # ACME Email S/MIME Client
 ACME Email Client for **EmailReply-00 Challenge** to obtain S/MIME certificate.

-Let's Encrypt ACME for retrieving HTTPS certificates are widely used and it defined a standard by obtaining certificates in an automatized way.
-ACME Email S/MIME client aims at performing the same protocol but for S/MIME certification.
+ACME Email S/MIME client aims at performing the ACME Email Challenge for S/MIME certification.
 It is based on RFC 8823 *[Extensions to Automatic Certificate Management Environment for End-User S/MIME Certificates](https://datatracker.ietf.org/doc/html/rfc8823 "Extensions to Automatic Certificate Management Environment for End-User S/MIME Certificates")*, which is an extension to the ACME protocol [[RFC 8555](https://tools.ietf.org/html/rfc8555 "RFC 8555")].

 With [CASTLE Platform® ACME Server](https://acme.castle.cloud/ "CASTLE Platform® ACME Server"), ACME Email S/MIME Client can obtain S/MIME certificates by using Certbot.
 With S/MIME certificates, e-mails, pdf, docx, etc. can be signed to proof the integrity of the source and authorship.
 Despite other platforms that require to pay for obtaining these certificates, [CASTLE Platform® ACME Server](https://acme.castle.cloud/ "CASTLE Platform® ACME Server") offers it **by free**.